LukaszOles797/python-cert-prep/README.md

 ### 6) Caesar cipher
 The user is asked to enter a string to encode and a shift value.
 The program encodes the value and prints the result.

+### 7) Tic-Tac-Toe

+The program simulates simple Tic-Tac-Toe game (User vs Computer).
+During the game user has to enter integers (from 1 to 9), such interaction results in making a move (letter "O" is displayed on the board).
+Template with function names and comments was acquired from OPENEDG Python Essentials 1 course materials.

+### 8) Sudoku checker

+The user is asked to enter a sudoku (9 lines consisting of 9 numbers each).
+The program checks if sudoku is valid.